 Online dating is too easy.
 You just set and forget your profile and hope that someone sees the value in your smile and the comfort in your description.

 I know, for me, the online dating app world holds promise.
 The promise that my desire for a longterm relationship will be spread far and wide, beyond the borders of my personal reach in the real world.
 My dance card is out there on two sites and two apps, and in my mind, is painting a realistic picture of myself and my hopes and dreams for the next relationship chapter of my story.

-But something’s not working.
+But something about online dating is not working.

 - There’s a lot of swiping left going on

 - 80% of the profiles are not even close to my preferences

 - I’ll know it when I see it